Feyerabend/vm/ps/APPLE.md

 first web server, also developed the first web browser called WorldWideWeb on a NeXT computer.
 Interestingly, in the early versions of the browser, PostScript was included as a part of it.
-Or, maybe rather, the browser could handle PostScript.
+Or, maybe rather, the browser could handle PostScript and the handling was done elsewhere.
 However, PostScript was not an open standard at the time;
 it was proprietary.
 The browser also featured many other capabilities such as (locally) editable pages and bidirectional